Air Taxi Skyport Location Problem for Airport Access: Conclusion

+The case study of NYC was presented considering airport access/transfers as a use case for air taxis.
+Using a dataset from NYC TLC with over $20$ million FHV trips to major airports associated with NYC (\emph{i.e.}, JFK, EWR, and LGA), we obtained the optimal locations for skyports for air taxis using RDR and REV models for each price scenario.
+Choosing the right objective and approach to locate skyports has a great impact on potential air taxi ridership as well as on the returns gained from such services.

+The choice of skyport location and allocation of demand at each skyports based on user behavior was used to study the demand distribution at each skyports; it was found that the REV model results in fair distribution of demand across skyports compared to RDR model.
+Also, from revenue aspect, the REV model shows relatively better performance.

+Another important insight is around the choice of minimum number of skyports.
+In this context, we considered variation in travel time savings (increment) across different choices of transfer time as a decision criterion.
+The number of skyports in a city should be able to handle variations in transfer time; this is reflected via increase in travel time savings with respect to skyport budget ($p$).
+The results of sensitivity analysis for NYC (based on optimal skyport locations using REV model) show that at least $9$ skyports would ensure good performance in the near term.

-In terms of future directions, our study can be further refined along the following lines: \begin{itemize} \item the optimization problem can be augmented by considering other modes of transportation (\emph{e.g.}, bike, walk, e-scooters, public transit), \item considering access to medical facilities and daily long commutes as additional factors driving UAM adoption, \item incorporating queue management using pricing schemes, \item modeling stochasticity in travel time and demand, \item developing robust optimization methods with additional heuristics, and \item queue sensitive air taxi rebalancing (motivated by similar work for ground transportation \cite{relocation}). \end{itemize} Finally, although our results focused on NYC, the methods are easily applicable to other cities as well.
+Although our study is based on a (major) subset of demand, and selected (significant) decision variables reflecting user preferences, the method used in the analysis of optimal skyport locations considering short term and long term scenarios can help air taxi providers pursue various skyport design options based on infrastructure location choices.
+In terms of future directions, the research can be further refined and elaborated along the following lines: \begin{itemize} \item the optimization problem can be augmented by considering different modes of access to skyports (\emph{e.g.}, bike, walk, e-scooters, public transit) and adding other eligible (mostly long commute) trips for potential demand estimation, \item updating demand model with other competitive modes (see \citealp{fu_rothfeld,competitiveness}) and with additional influencing factors (\emph{e.g.}, individual specific decision variables capturing changes in perceptions in post-pandemic scenario), \item considering aerial (flight) restrictions, regulations, and noise related factors pertaining to operations in cities as per the city structure, \item considering access to medical facilities and daily long commutes as additional factors driving UAM adoption, \item incorporating queue management using pricing schemes, \item modeling stochasticity in travel time and demand, \item using simulation based modeling approaches (see \citealp{rothfeld2018agent}) to study overall performance , \item considering capacity effects at skyports (see \citealp{vascik_capacity}); one way would be to assign travelers to skyports with nonbinding capacities, which would also consider potential for transfers between hubs, \item developing robust optimization methods with additional heuristics, and \item queue sensitive air taxi rebalancing (motivated by similar work for ground transportation by \cite{relocation}). \end{itemize}